 Recreation Trail through Emerald Glen Natural Area - Wilson Ave. and 43rd St.

-The Recreation Trail System is a 22-mile paved loop trail nearly encircling Loveland.
-The trail runs through beautiful areas on the west side of town near Wilson Avenue, east along the Big Thompson River corridor, over and under city streets, along irrigation canals, through fields, and north along the west shore of Boyd Lake State Park, then back to the west through prairies and wetlands.
-The entire trail is open from 6:00 am to 10:30 pm daily.
+The main loop trail runs through beautiful areas on the west side of town near Wilson Ave., along the Big Thompson River corridor, over and under city streets, along irrigation canals and the west shore of Boyd Lake State Park and through prairies and wetland meadows.

 Quarter-mile markers are located along a large portion of the trail to measure distance traveled.
 These markers begin counting near Wilson Avenue and continue east and around to the Hwy 287 North underpass (near 57th Street).

 Maps are available to pick up at numerous locations around the city, including the Loveland Visitor's Center, Boyd Lake State Park, Chilson Recreation Center, various Loveland bicycle shops, or at the Parks & Recreation administrative office (500 E. Third St., Suite 200).

 Loveland has more than 20 miles of soft-surface trails in and around Loveland for your enjoyment.

 - Foothills Nature Trail (part of Round Mountain National Recreation Trail)

 - Summit Adventure Trail (part of Round Mountain National Recreation Trail)

 - Mariana Butte Trail (Bicycling is NOT permitted)